TNEL-UCSD/pdmsync/README.md

-# pwmsync
+# pdmsync
- Use a square signal to syncronize a usb UMA-8 microphone array through the PWM channel
+ Use a square signal to syncronize a usb UMA-8 microphone array through the PDM channel